uniqB/path-to-import/README.md

 # path-to-import
-Tool for replacing src="path" by import statement for React components
+Tool for replacing src="path" by import statement for React components.

+`node index -h`  for usage